MPLS Segment Routing, Part 2: Junos Config!

 In case you’re interested, let me show you how I found out that clashing labels are indeed possible.

 I made an RSVP label-switched path between two routers.
-Then, after a bit of “playing and adjusting” (if you know what I mean!!!!!!!!!!!!!!!!!!!!!!)
+Then, after a bit of “playing with my labels” (if you know what I mean!!!!!!!!!)
 I brought up a pseudowire between them too.
 On R1, this pseudowire happened to use an incoming VPN label of 21.

 Perfect!
 This was my chance to add this extra config to R1: